jorik41/ENTSO-e/README.md

 email address you entered during registration in the email body.

 ### Sensors
-The integration adds the following sensors:
+The integration adds the following sensor groups:

+#### Day-ahead electricity prices (`currency`/`energy scale`)
-- Average Day-Ahead Electricity Price Today (This integration carries attributes with all prices)
+- Average Day-Ahead Electricity Price Today (attributes include the full 24 hour price timeline)
 - Highest Day-Ahead Electricity Price Today
 - Lowest Day-Ahead Electricity Price Today
 - Current Day-Ahead Electricity Price
 - Current Percentage Relative To Highest Electricity Price Of The Day
+- Current Percentage Position In Today's Price Range
 - Next Hour Day-Ahead Electricity Price
 - Time Of Highest Energy Price Today
 - Time Of Lowest Energy Price Today

+#### Generation mix (MW)
+- Total generation output and each available production category for the selected bidding zone, including the next-hour forecast in the attributes.

+#### Load forecast (MW)
+- Current, next hour, minimum, maximum and average total load forecasts along with the full timeline in the attributes.

+> [!NOTE]
+> Generation mix and load forecast sensors each require additional API queries every update cycle.
+They are enabled by default, but you can toggle them off in the advanced configuration options if you need to stay within a tight API quota.

 ------
 ## Installation